outbounder/organic-archconsole/README.md

 ## Features

+* scripting of custom commands and plugins in javascript

+  See /bin/shellstart/*.js files for more info.

+### shortcut combos

 * every command has a marker on its left.
   * green - then command completed successfully.
   * red - failure occurred.